nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `addMember NAME -p PHONE_NUMBER -e EMAIL [-r ROLE]`

-* The field ROLE is optional
+* The field ROLE is optional.
-* ROLE field can take on any values with alphanumeric characters
+* ROLE field can take on any values with alphanumeric characters.
+* PHONE field has to have a minimum length of 3 digits and maximum length of 15 digits.
 * If role field is not specified, person will be assigned a default role of member.

 Examples: